stastnypremysl/lsql-csv/README.md

     Petra
     Karel

 As you can see, we can reference named columns by a name.
-Named switch `-n` enables first line headers.
+Named switch `-n` enables first-line headers.
-If named columns are enabled, each column have two names under &X - the number name &X.Y and actual name &X.NAME.
+If named columns are enabled, each column has two names under &X - the number name &X.Y and the actual name &X.NAME.

 Now, we can select all columns with wildcard `&1.*`: